 When you talk about shopping you often talk about buying mindfully and investing in key pieces even in the sales, we love this mentality, tell us more about why you think it is important to shop with purpose.

 NM: In the past I’ve been a sucker for fast fashion, buying pieces that I would only wear once then they would sit in my wardrobe never to be worn again.
 This became so costly as the items I was buying didn’t fit into any style so I couldn’t just wear them again with something else.
 After starting Northern Magpie I quickly realised you don’t have to buy into every trend going, instead invest in your basics and then add trends that actually flatter your figure and fit with your basics.
-It’s about being mindful with style and money.
-Even in the sales I shop consciously, thinking what is missing from my wardrobe and buying pieces I’ve lusted over for a while.
+It’s about being mindful of style and money.
+Even in the sales, I shop consciously, thinking what is missing from my wardrobe and buying pieces I’ve lusted over for a while.

 ITE: Amen to that.
 I think considering purchases like that saves a lot of money in the long run.
 How do you think fashion and developing your own style affects your daily life?